mendix/docs/content/en/docs/developerportal/deploy/tencent-deploy/_index.md

 ##### 6.1.3.1 Stop/Start Application

-If the app is not currently running (**Replicas Running** is set to *None*) you will see **Start** Application.
+If the app is not currently running (**个副本正在运行** is set to *None*) you will see **Start** Application.
 Clicking this will immediately trigger the app to begin running by increasing the number of replicas.

 If the app is currently running, clicking **Stop Application** immediately stops the application by reducing the number of replicas to zero.